montao/space-job/misc/multiplayer-Protokoll.md

 *m_LightStage.OnValueChanged += OnStateChange;* and<br>
 *m_LightStage.OnValueChanged -= OnStateChange;*

-This way we the Owner of the player can change the variable
+This way we the Owner of the player can change the variable. *OnStateChange*

 ## 3. Access Server-RPC

 use the line

 *[ServerRpc(RequireOwnership = false)]*

+Before activly manipulating The Value of the state.
+This way all players are alowed to interakt with it.
+Afterwords just write the rest of your class how you like.

+## 4. Create a Prefab

+jeah, just create a gameobject with the script an everything and make a prefab out of that.

+## 5. Add to NetworkManager

+Go in the networkmanager and add the prefab